 Visit Amsterdam – Canal Tour

-Visit Amsterdam by starting with an Amsterdam canal tour from in front of the main Amsterdam Centraal train station.
+Visit Amsterdam by starting with an Amsterdam canal cruise from in front of the main Amsterdam Centraal train station.
 Two companies, Lovers and Holland International, offer tours at the same location and for the same price.
-The standard Canal Tour circuit wanders the canals through the Red Light District, past Anne Frank House and the 7 bridges view.
+The standard Canal Cruise circuit wanders the canals through the Red Light District, past Anne Frank House and the 7 bridges view.
 The canal tour also heads out of the canals into the harbor.

 Amsterdam Old Town Walking Tour

 An Amsterdam Old Town Walking Tour is easy to create on your own when you visit Amsterdam.
 Start your Old Town Walking Tour by walking south from Amsterdam Centraal on the pedestrian only Nieuwedijk walkway to Dam Square.
 Dam Square includes the Royal Palace and the New Church (Niewe Kerke).
 From Dam Square, your Old Town Walking Tour can contine on the pedestrian only Kalverstraat walkway to the tower known as the Munttoren.
-The floating market barges selling tulips are at the end of this section
+The floating market barges selling tulips are at the end of this section.

 Expand your Old Town Walking Tour to the west to see Anne Frank House, the West Church (Westerkerk) and more canals.
 To the east of your route you can easily walk to the Red Light District, the Old Church (Oude Kerk) and the Waag City Gate.
 Prostitution is legal in Amsterdam in the Red Light District.